Skip to the main content.

 Far-UVC is Absorbed by Protein in Dead Skin Cells

 Far-UVC light is strongly absorbed by proteins in the outermost layers of the skin and eyes.
-Its short wavelength (222 nm) prevents it from penetrating beyond the stratum corneum (the outer dead-cell layer of skin) or the tear film and outermost corneal layer of the eye.
-This absorption effectively stops Far-UVC from reaching living cells where damage could occur.
+Its short wavelength (222 nm) limits its penetration beyond the stratum corneum (the outer dead-cell layer of skin) or the tear film and outermost corneal layer of the eye.
+This absorption significantly limits Far-UVC penetration into deeper, living cells where biological damage could occur

 Eye-ai